williamhoos/testrepo/docs/source/architecture.rst

   TblUserAccount

-..
-Attention:: It appears from the JAVA code that the function call in SD-10 is requesting the same data as the function call in SD-08 and SD-09.
-As part of the code clean-up, we should verify this is done for a meaningful purpose, and not as an accident or a redundant step in the process.

 SD-11: TblUserAccount.getIsActive()
-""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""

 This function checks to see whether the account is active or not.
-PEER does not contain a function to "inactivate a user account" and so it is likely that new accounts are treated as "inactive" until the user has fully completed the confirmation step by returning the token contained in the confirmation email message that is sent to him or her immediately after accepting the EULA.
+PEER does not presently contain a user function to "inactivate a user account" and so we hypothesie that new accounts are treated as "inactive" until the user has fully completed the confirmation step by returning the token contained in the confirmation email message that is sent to him or her immediately after accepting the EULA.

 ..
 Attention:: As part of the data integrity work, we need to verify that the foregoing interpretation is correct with respect to inactive accounts, and/or correct this desciption accordingly.

+..
+Attention:: It appears from the JAVA code that the function call in SD-10 is requesting the same data as the function call in SD-08 and SD-09.
+As part of the code clean-up, we should verify this is done for a meaningful purpose, and not as an accident or a redundant step in the process.

 **Inputs**